-More recent RFC 7208 definitely discontinued SPF records keeping only the use of TXT records.
+The more recent RFC 7208 definitely discontinued the SPF records keeping only the use of TXT records.

-The SPF string settles which nodes are authorized to send mail in the name of the domain, it starts by identify the version (v=spf1), then it defines which nodes are authorized (+) and which are not (-).
-In the above example only domain MX servers are allowed.
+The SPF string settles which nodes are authorized to send mail on the behalf of the domain, it starts by identify the version (v=spf1), then defines which nodes are authorized (+) and which are not (-).
+In the above example only the MX servers of the dei.isep.ipp.pt. domain are allowed.

-A wide variety of options are supported for the SPF string format (RFC 4408) .
+A wide variety of options are supported for the SPF string format (RFC 4408).

-DNS RR - LOC
+DNS RR - LOC record

-LOC record defines a geographical localization, so is usually associated to the domain name.
+LOC record defines a geographical localization, so it's usually associated to the domain name.